Dr Noemi Mantovan

 - Economics BSc (University La Sapienza of Rome)

-Noemi obtained her BSc and Master in Economics from La Sapienza University of Rome.
-She then moved to the UK, where she completed her PhD at Durham University in 2012, winning the award for best PhD thesis of the year.
+Noemi obtained her PhD at Durham University in 2012, winning the award for best PhD thesis of the year.
 Noemi joined Bangor Business School in 2011 as a Lecturer in Economics and was promoted to Senior Lecturer in 2017.
+Since May 2019 she is associate editor at the European Economic Review.

 Her research is focused on political economy and labour economics, and she specializes in female labour supply, ideology, voting, fiscal policy and volunteering.
 Her work has been published in several top academic journals including the Economic Journal, Public Administration Review and the European Economic Review.